gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideClientBundle.md

 <h3 id="ImageResourceOverview">Overview</h3>

 <ol>
-  <li>Define a <a href="/p/google-web-toolkit/wiki/ClientBundle">ClientBundle</a> with one or more <a href="http://google-web-toolkit.googlecode.com/svn/javadoc/latest/index.html?com/google/gwt/resources/client/ImageResource.html">ImageResource</a> accessors.
+  <li>Define a ClientBundle with one or more <a href="http://google-web-toolkit.googlecode.com/svn/javadoc/latest/index.html?com/google/gwt/resources/client/ImageResource.html">ImageResource</a> accessors.
 For each accessor method, add an @Source annotation with the path of the new image you want to add to your program.
 The ClientBundle generator combines all of the images defined in your interface into a single, optimized image.